-Everyone experiences stress – as humans we are prone to it.
-There is no way avoid it, try as we might, and we all handle it very differently.
+Everyone experiences stress.
+As humans we are prone to it and there is no way avoid it, try as we might!
+And we all handle it very differently.
 I’ve been in some pretty stressful situations and circumstances over the last few years/months and I’ve come to realise that I have mastered the art of coping with it.
 I can safely say I now generally handle stress like a pro.
 Almost as though nothing phases me anymore, and I absolutely would never have said that a couple of years ago!

 I’ve thought about my coping techniques and the things I do to switch off and unwind and figured they may be useful to some people.
 None of my suggestions are magical cures by any means, and they may not always work for you – but I’ve found that the simple things are the most beneficial.
 There is nothing costly, unrealistic or un-achievable about my top tips and we all have access to each and every one of them.